CiscoDevNet/thousandeyes-kubernetes-operator/docs/page_load_an.md

 In this example, Let`s deploy a **Service**, we will add annotations on it to run a **Page Load** test monitoring **Cisco DevNet homepage**.

-Two options to run a test.
+Two options to run a Page Load test.

-### Option 1: Run a Page Load test using `thousandeyes.devnet.cisco.com/test-url`
+### Option 1: Using `thousandeyes.devnet.cisco.com/test-url`

 Service: [**config/samples/annotations/service_pageload_default_settings.yaml**](../config/samples/annotations/service_pageload_default_settings.yaml)
 ```yaml